Foundation problems throughout the Netherlands

-The management of groundwater levels also plays an important role.
+Management of groundwater levels also plays an important role.
 Sometimes the government deliberately chooses to lower or raise the groundwater level in a certain area.
-And then there is the problem of subsidence in various parts of the Netherlands.
+And then there is the problem of subsidence in different parts of the Netherlands.

-Because up to the 1970s, in addition to building wooden pile foundations, construction companies built shallow foundations on sand layers just below ground level, which in Dutch are also known as ‘op staal’ foundations.
-And these shallow foundations, too, appear to be sensitive to subsidence and erratic groundwater levels.
+But these wooden piles are only part of the problem.
+Up until the 1970s, in addition to building wooden pile foundations, construction companies also built shallow foundations, which in Dutch are also known as ‘op staal’ foundations.
+And these shallow foundations, too, appear to be sensitive to subsidence and fluctuating groundwater levels.

-That varies enormously.
-Some buildings suffer such severe subsidence or damage to their foundations that they start to visibly lean to one side and truly dangerous structural issues develop.
+Some buildings suffer such severe subsidence or damage to their foundations that they start to visibly lean to one side, developing truly dangerous structural issues.
 In other buildings, the problem is limited to small cracks in the walls, but these must nevertheless be inspected to determine whether they are the first signs of more serious foundation problems.

-So far, the really serious foundation problems with wooden piles have largely been limited to several cities in the Randstad conurbation, such as Rotterdam, Dordrecht and Gouda.
+So far, the really serious foundation problems concerning wooden piles have largely been limited to a number of cities in the Randstad conurbation, such as Rotterdam, Dordrecht and Gouda.
 These cities already have a lot of expertise in mapping and repairing foundation damage.

-Now that the rest of the Netherlands will also increasingly face foundation problems, it is important to share the knowledge that is already available.
-And that goes even more for sharing knowledge about problems with the shallow op staal foundations, because we currently have little experience in this area.
+Now that the rest of the Netherlands is increasingly facing foundation problems, it’s important to share the knowledge that is already available.
+And that applies even more to sharing knowledge about problems regarding the shallow op staal foundations, because we currently have little experience in this area.

 Processes in the subsurface are often complex, which makes it difficult to accurately predict in which locations foundation problems may develop.
-At the same time, it is a problem that many Dutch people will be confronted with eventually.
+At the same time, it’s a problem that many Dutch people will eventually be confronted with.
+In addition, these foundation problems will cause a lot of economic damage.

-In addition, the foundation problems will cause a lot of damage financially.
-Experts estimate the total cost of the foundation damage will add up to 20 to 30 billion euros by 2050.
-This estimate assumes that the Netherlands will take extensive measures to prevent foundation damage as much as possible.
-If these measures are not taken, the total cost of the damage could run up to a much higher figure.
+Experts estimate that the total cost of foundation damage will add up to 20 to 30 billion euros by 2050.
+This estimate assumes that the Netherlands will, so far as is possible, take extensive measures to prevent foundation damage.
+If these measures are not taken, the total cost of the damage could add up to a far higher figure.

-At TNO, we develop and share knowledge to get a clear picture of the foundation problems.
-For example, we recently wrote a report on this subject together with Deltares.
-The three main recommendations are:
+To get a clear picture of the foundation problems, at TNO we develop and share our knowledge of this problem.
+For example, together with Deltares, we recently wrote a report on foundation issues.
+The three main recommendations are as follows:

-- Take steps to gain a better understanding of the nature, size and distribution of the foundation problems, as well as a better understanding of how exactly the damage arises.
+- Take steps to gain a better understanding of the nature, size and distribution of the foundation problems, as well as a better understanding of exactly how such damage occurs.

-- Look for new techniques and guidelines with respect to collecting and extracting data and information on foundation problems.
+- Look for new techniques and guidelines for collecting and extracting data and information on foundation problems.

 - Develop new concepts that can prevent foundation problems or make it possible to repair damage to foundations in a fast and effective way.

-The report was commissioned as part of the government programme aimed at tackling the foundation problems.
+The report was commissioned as part of the government programme aimed at tackling the foundation problems [Rijksprogramma Aanpak Funderingsproblematiek].
 This programme is managed by the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO).

-Together with its partners, the RVO works to improve knowledge about the foundation problems in the Netherlands and to find appropriate solutions.
-There is still a lot to do in this area and time is running short.
-For this reason, TNO is now devoting much more attention to this topic than before.
+Together with its partners, the RVO works to improve knowledge of the foundation problems in the Netherlands and to find appropriate solutions.
+There is still a lot of work to be done in this area, and time is running out.
+For this reason, TNO is now devoting much more attention to this topic than previously.